 To successfully cultivate these relationships your pitches needs to be genuine and seamlessly blend in with the current content the blog, podcast or e-zine is publishing.
 Which leads us into our second step…

 Step 2: Idea Building

 Now let’s have some fun with that media list of yours!
-Choose anyone from your media list that inspires you the most and take a look at their posts.
+Choose any one person from your media list that inspires you and take a look at their posts.
 Do you notice they have certain daily or monthly themes?
 What kind of stories do they like to publish?